-It’s best to allow for 7-10 days if you are preparing a file for a poster session or conference as our volume of work is significantly high prior to events.
-Most of he year, the production turnaround is much faster—usually 1-3 days.
+It's best to allow for 7-10 days if you are preparing a file for a poster session or conference since our volume of work is significantly higher before events.
+Most of the year, the production turnaround is much faster—usually 1-3 days.
 Please be respectful of our turnaround times, and we will do our best to accomodate you!

 What file formats are supported?

 PDFs are best.
 By saving your file as a PDF, you avoid many font and graphic errors.
-Also accepted: Photoshop (psd), jpg, ai, eps and others.
+If you have other formats, such as psd, jpg, ai, or eps, please contact us.